mushorg/snare/README.md

 [Note : Cloner clones the whole website, to restrict to a desired depth of cloning add `--max-depth` parameter]

+Incase of errors, check port 8080, 8090 and 80 using `sudo netstat -tulnp`, and kll these prcesses with `sudo kill -9 <PID>`.

 You obviously want to bind to 0.0.0.0 and port 80 when running in <i>production</i>.

 ## Testing